hardmanko/ofxCX/README.md

 Known issues
 ------------
-This is alpha software, don't expect it to be bug-free.
+This is alpha/beta software, don't expect it to be bug-free.

 Loading sound files with CX_SoundBuffer uses FMOD, which is not available on Linux.